midonet/midonet/docs/design-overview.md

 emitted from the vport in question.

-The DP Controller knows when the Datapath is ready to be used and notifies the Flow Controller so that the latter may register for Netlink PacketIn notifications.
-For any PacketIn that the FlowController cannot handle with the already-installed wildcarded flows, DP Controller receives a PacketIn from the FlowController, translates the arriving datapath port ID to a virtual port UUID and passes the PacketIn to the Simulation Controller.
-Upon receiving a simulation result from the Simulation Controller, the DP is responsible for creating the corresponding wildcard flow.
+The DP Controller knows when the Datapath is ready to be used and notifies the Flow Controller and the Deduplication Actor so that the latter may register for Netlink PacketIn notifications.

+The DP Controller is also responsible for managing overlay tunnels.
+Tunnel management is described in a separate design document.

+### Deduplication Actor

+The Deduplication Actor (DDA) is the entry point to the packet processing activities.

+When the DDA receives a PacketIn notification from the Netlink API, it first checks that there are no packets with the same match being processed.
+If there are, the packets are kept in the pended packets queue, so that, when the in-progress packet is processed the resulting actions can be applied to all the packets pended with the same match.

+If the incoming packet doesn't have same-match counterpart, the DDA spawns a new PacketWorkflow Actor (PWFA)  to process the packet.

+The DDA may also start PWFAs when another component in the system decides to emit a packet generated by the virtual network.

+### PacketWorkflow Actor

+The PWFA takes a packet through different stages of decision until a result is produced for that packet.
+It then proceeds to carry on that result.

+The first step is to checking the Wildcard Flow Table exposed by the Flow Controller for a match.
+If found, it creates the appropriate kernel flow using the packet's match and the wildcard flow's actions and makes two calls the Netlink API: one to install the flow and one to execute the packet (if applicable).
+When the kernel has processed both requests, the PWFA informs the DeduplicationActor that it can free the pended packets for this match and apply the actions to them.
+It also informs the Flow Controller of the newly created datapath flow.

+If no match is found in the WildcardFlow table the packet, it translates the arriving datapath port ID to a virtual port UUID and starts a simulation of the packet as it would traverse the virtual topology.

+When the simulation produces a result a new Wildcard Flow can be produced.
+This Wildcard Flow needs to be translated.
 If the flow is being emitted from a single remote virtual port, this involves querying the Virtual-Physical Mapping for the identity of the host responsible for that virtual port, and then adding flow actions to set the tunnel-id to encode that virtual port and to emit the packet from the tunnel corresponding to that remote host.
-If the flow is being emitted from a single local virtual port, the DP Controller recognizes this and uses the corresponding datapath port.
-Finally, if the flow is being emitted from a PortSet, the DP Controller queries the Virtual-Physical Mapping for the set of hosts subscribed to the PortSet; it must then map each of those hosts to a tunnel and build a wildcard flow description that outputs the flow to all of those tunnels and any local datapath port that corresponds to a virtual port belonging to that PortSet.
-Finally, the wildcard flow, free of any MidoNet ID references, is pushed to the FlowController.
+If the flow is being emitted from a single local virtual port, the PWFA recognizes this and uses the corresponding datapath port.
+Finally, if the flow is being emitted from a PortSet, the PWFA queries the Virtual-Physical Mapping for the set of hosts subscribed to the PortSet; it must then map each of those hosts to a tunnel and build a wildcard flow description that outputs the flow to all of those tunnels and any local datapath port that corresponds to a virtual port belonging to that PortSet.
+Finally, the wildcard flow, free of any MidoNet ID references, is ready to be pushed to the FlowController.

-The DP Controller is responsible for managing overlay tunnels (see the previous paragraph).
-Tunnel management is described in a separate design document.

-The DP Controller notifies the Flow Validation Engine of any installed wildcard flow so that the FVE may do appropriate indexing of flows (e.g. by the ID of any virtual device that was traversed by the flow).
-The DP Controller may receive requests from the FVE to invalidate specific wildcard flows; these are passed on to the FlowController.
+At this point, the sequence of events is the same as above: create a datapath flow, execute the packet (if applicable) and inform the DDA and the Flow Controller, in this case indicating that the DP Flow corresponds to a new Wildcard Flow.

 ### Flow Controller